 When making seating assignments, ITF first makes every effort to ensure compliance with the Americans with Disabilities Act, then by registration date.
 When ticketing is assigned, we seat groups together as much as possible (including students and adult chaperones).
-All ticket assignments will be sent to the Primary Contact for each group on or before June 9.
-Ticketing emails may originate from IU or Ticketmaster – we will update this page as we learn more.
+All ticket assignments will be sent to the Primary Contact for each group on or before June 13.
+Ticketing emails will originate from firstname.lastname@example.org.
 Additionally, each Primary Contact will also receive printed tickets for each member of their group at the dorm upon check-in on the IU campus.

-Due to the number of attendees and seating capacities in the IU venues, ITF is using the Ruth N. Halls theatre for main stage remote screening, where closed-circuit simultaneous broadcasting will be available.
+Due to the number of attendees and seating capacities in the IU venues, ITF is using the Ruth N. Halls theatre for main stage remote screening where necessary.
 See below for specific details.

 Unless otherwise noted, doors will open 30 minutes prior to curtain for each performance.
 Attendees should arrive to the venue no earlier than 1 hour prior to each performance.
 As much as is possible, groups seated together during ticketed performances should arrive and take their seats together.